The 5 best HR and payroll software platforms for small businesses in 2026

 If you’re looking for standalone HR or payroll software, rather than integrated HR and payroll, check out our reviews of the best HR software tools, or the best payroll software platforms.

-• You want to be provided with educational resources on payroll compliance
+• Educational resources on payroll compliance

 Key features